kahlkritz/Salary-Predictor/README.md

-# Salary-Predictor ReadeMe

-Predicts salaries of individuals using a single artificial neuron: Assignment 1 for evolutionary computing
+#ReadeMe
+This program was written for a university assignment

+This C# application predicts an individuals salary based on numerous attributes using a single neuron.
+The neuron is designed from scratch and no libraries are used.